ritsource/scheduler/README.md

 ```

 ### Some Configuration
-> **Note:** Before you can run the app on your local computer you need to do a little bit of configuration in place.
+> **Note:** Before you can run the app on your local computer you need to put a little bit of configuration in place.

 **Add a 'dev_keys' File**
-- Create a file names **dev_keys** inside the config directory on for server `/server/src/config/dev_keys.js`
+- Create a file named **dev_keys.js** inside the config directory on for server `/server/src/config/dev_keys.js`

 - Copy & Paste the following code in that file
 ```javascript